Adriana-Camarotto/NLW-sports-explorer/README.md

-# NLW - eSport
+# NLW - eSports

 ![preview](./.github/preview.png)
 > trail explorer.

-Projet built during the Next Level Week - eSports.
+Project built during the Next Level Week - eSports.

 Event held by Rocketseat, to accelerate the learning process in programming, regardless of the level of knowledge.
 Where was developed a brilliant project of the universe of games, to learn new skills and technologies and accelerate the career as dev.